richardelms/spil_event_unity_plugin/README.md

 Spil.ShowRewardedVideo();

-Then, if the video is completed, the SDK will send back a message to the Spil.cs script triggering the OnReward method.
+Then, if the video is completed, the SDK will send back a message to the Spil.cs script triggering the OnReward delegate Event, passing it a JSON string containing the reward data.
+Extend this event and reward the player.
-Add code within this method to reward the player, an example is given in the Spil.cs.

 <strong>Open and Close events</strong>